(Translate this site)

 Once again I found myself wrestling against the forces of nature itself for possession of my steering wheel.
 Dennis was screaming at me again, but I didn't have the time or extra faculties available to process his words.
 I knew what I had to do: the trouble lay in doing it.

-Then we took to the air again.
-I felt it in my stomach, as well as the sudden, anomalous slack in the car's suspension springs, and even the tires.
+Then we took to the air again; I felt it in my stomach, as well as the sudden, anomalous slack in the car's suspension springs, and even the tires.
 This time I also seemed to hear Shadow's very frame groaning.
 Maybe it had before and I hadn't noticed.

 For a moment I thought this might be our final landing, but I was wrong: we briefly lifted off yet again, before certainly being on solid ground for good.
 I'm unsure if there was actually daylight between the wheels and ground this last time around, but if not, it was a near thing.

-I was surprised to find the fuzzy uncertainty of our landing a recurring theme for the next couple of minutes, as the unevenness of the natural terrain underfoot combined with our still substantial speed to have us heaving up and down like a ship in heavy seas.
+I was surprised and annoyed to find the fuzzy uncertainty of our final landing a recurring theme for the next couple of minutes, as the unevenness of the natural terrain underfoot combined with our still substantial speed to have us heaving up and down like a ship in heavy seas.
 Heavy, hard seas.
-I don't know what our speed was by that point because I couldn't make out anything as small as a speedometer needle in a large gauge a foot or so from my face, due to the incredible vibrations of all magnitudes shuddering throughout the whole car.
+I don't know what our speed was by that point, because I couldn't make out anything as small as a speedometer needle in a large gauge a foot or so from my face, due to the incredible vibrations of all magnitudes shuddering throughout the whole car.
 Huge, heavy ocean swell-like actions, followed by repeated bottoming out of Shadow's front end, were merely the grossest elements of the mix.

-Our progress involved quite a bit of bobbing up and down, side-to-side fish-tailing and near-misses of both hair-raising ground obstacles and slippery slides towards a miserable, murderous, and muddy ending.
+Our progress involved quite a bit of bobbing up and down, side-to-side fish-tailing, and near-misses of both hair-raising ground obstacles, and slippery slides towards a miserable, murderous, and muddy ending.

-After what seemed like the longest two minute ride of my life I finally got Shadow down to around ten miles per hour and we muddled our way across a field of tall grass until we found a dirt road, which led ultimately to civilization.
+After what seemed like the longest two minute ride of my life, I finally got Shadow down to around ten miles per hour, and we muddled our way across a field of tall grass until we found a dirt road, which led ultimately to civilization.

-If I hadn't lived through it all myself, and had a wrecked car to prove it, I might have wondered if I'd dreamed it all up.
+The scope and scale of the cover up was breath-taking.
+If I hadn't lived through it all myself, and didn't have a wrecked car to prove it, I might have wondered if I'd dreamed it all up.

 There was no way I could ever gain a full reckoning for the events of that day.
-Heck, I was no investigator.
-Plus digging around would likely have been dangerous.
+Heck: I was no investigator.
+Plus, digging around would likely have been dangerous.

 Dennis however might not have been so lucky.